-Two points of clarification.
+Two points of clarification are in order.
 First: I do not expect that every time a deliberator thinks something like “I’m trying to juggle everything”, her thoughts will turn out to have acting rightly as their object.
 That is because there are many other balances between competing considerations that we can aim to strike, besides the morally right balance; we may aim to strike the prudentially right balance, the aesthetically right balance, the all-things-considered right balance, the right balance between justice and honesty (bracketing all other morally significant considerations), and so on.
-Determining which balance someone aims to strike, and thus what the object of her motivation is, will often be a tricky business, since the content of her thoughts—if it is limited to a minimal description like “juggle everything” – will not pin it down.
+Determining which balance someone aims to strike, and thus what the object of her motivation is, will often be a tricky business, since the content of her thoughts—if it is limited to a minimal description like “juggle everything”—will not pin it down.
 Instead, we must examine the form that the agent’s deliberation takes and the conceptual role of her strikes-the-right-balance judgments.
 For instance, someone who simply aims to strike the right balance between justice and honesty will not go looking for any further morally significant considerations.
 And someone’s strikes-the-right-balance judgments will not be tied to the reactive sentiments if it is the aesthetically right balance, rather than the morally right balance, at which she aims.
 My contention is that conflict cases in which someone engages in continued deliberation because she is motivated to act rightly de re (correctly construed) are quotidian and ubiquitous.
 But I do not think that all cases of deliberation whatsoever fall into this category.
 We can determine precisely how many and which cases fall into this category by examining deliberators’ judgments’ conceptual roles.

 Second: on some versions of conceptual role semantics, sameness of conceptual role secures sameness of referent—that is, two terms with the same conceptual role refer to the same object—but on other versions, sameness of conceptual role secures sameness of concept—that is, two terms with the same conceptual role have the same conceptual content.
 For example, the terms “tipping birds” and “single-leg deadlift” may have the same conceptual content in virtue of our judgments couched in these terms’ being tokened in response to the same exercise, leading us to perform this exercise, and so on.
 If the terms in which ordinary deliberators conceive of the object of their deliberation turn out to have the same conceptual content as the term “morally right”, this will be an interesting and surprising result.
 For it will mean that ordinary deliberators are motivated by rightness de dicto after all; the concept of moral rightness is tokened in their deliberation, though they token it by means of a less clear and more convoluted phrase than “moral rightness”.
 This is an even worse result for those, like Arpaly and Weatherson, who want to resist the thought that ordinary deliberators are motivated by rightness de dicto.
 For it means that ordinary deliberators are indeed motivated by rightness de dicto, and so they are wrong.
-So I am not worried about this possibility.
+So, I am not worried about this possibility.
 But I take myself to have shown that, even on a weaker version of conceptual role semantics on which sameness of conceptual role only guarantees sameness of referent, we should still expect that many ordinary deliberators will qualify as motivated to act rightly—not de dicto, but de re, where the “de re” qualifier is used correctly.

 5. Conclusion